shopsys/monorepo-tools/docs/wip_glassbox/entity-extension.md

   * add your extended entity into `$entityExtensionMap` in the `setUp()` method

 *Tip: to see how it works in practice check out `\Tests\ShopBundle\Functional\EntityExtension\EntityExtensionTest` that tests end-to-end extensibility of `Product`, `Category` and `OrderItem`.*

+## Limitations

+### OrderItem

+`OrderItem` is a bit special entity because it is not created from `OrderItemData`, it is created from different sources like from product itself.
+All creations are done by [`Order`](/packages/framework/src/Model/Order/Order.php) entity only, where you can check that it really make sense to not create the `OrderItem` from a data object.

+If you need to extend the `OrderItem` by a new field, for example, an ID from an external system, you'll have to fill this field after the `Order` is created by a new public method on `Order` class.
+And then if you'll need to be able to edit this field from the administration, you'll have to override `edit` method of `Order` entity and solve setting this new field there.

+The other way of data - from `OrderItem` to `OrderItemData` is standard.
+So if you extend `OrderItem` in a standard fashion, set a new field in extended `OrderItemDataFactory` then `OrderItemData` object will contain the correct value from the `OrderItem` object.

+Creating a new type of `OrderItem` is possible and does not cause problems because the new type is completely in your hands.